 ‘That was just a really beautiful thing for me as a mom as not everybody is able to see through the disability to see that human piece of him who just wants to understand what’s happening.’ – Kelli Sowa, on the Laboratory Department’s care of her son, Gabe

-Sometimes it is a simple gesture of kindness and compassion that makes all the difference – as was the case for Kelli Sowa and her 16-year-old son, Gabe, during a recent appointment at Gritman Medical Center.
+Sometimes it is a simple gesture of kindness and compassion that makes all the difference.
+That was the case for Kelli Sowa and her teenage son, Gabe, during an appointment at Gritman Medical Center.

-A visit to the hospital can be anxiety-inducing for anyone, but it is especially stressful for Gabe, who was diagnosed with autism when he was 2.
-While Gabe is a “really smart and funny kid,” he can struggle with new social situations and communication, his mother says.
+A visit to the hospital can be anxiety-inducing for anyone, but it is especially stressful for Gabe, who was diagnosed with autism at age 2.
+While Gabe is a “really smart and funny kid,” he can struggle with new social situations and communication.

 So when Gabe arrived at Gritman for a blood draw, Kelli was not optimistic the visit would go well.
 Gabe was visibly nervous, shaking and sweating.